Can Tetras Live with Goldfish?

 1. Bristlenose Plecos

-Unlike tetras, plecos that appear to be the best match to goldfish adapt to temperatures between 70 to 80oF.
-They are 5 inches long, making it hard for the goldfish to consume them.
+Unlike tetras, plecos appear to be the best match for goldfish since they require temperatures between 70 to 80°F, which are similar to goldfish.
+They are 5 inches long, making it hard for the goldfish to eat or harass them.

 Bristlenose Plecos love eating algae which helps keep your tank fresh and neat.
 Also, they barely feed on goldfish scales.
 Notably, Plecos prefer resting near the tank’s base, increasing interest in an area that could be empty.